volatilflerovium/Duplicate_Image_Finder/README.md

 will have the same set of histograms.

 * each concentric histogram contains information of the images of a particular region of it.
-Two images can have the same histogram globally, however they can have different local histograms.
+Globally, two images can have the same histogram, however locally they can have different histograms.

-The power of the humble histogram.

 ## GUI
-The GUI is build using [wxWidgets](https://www.wxwidgets.org).
+The GUI is built using [wxWidgets](https://www.wxwidgets.org).